KingIdee/guest-writer/articles/2019-12-07-building-and-securing-mobx-apps-with-auth0.markdown

 export default Login;
 ```

 The Login component only displays a login button.
-Attached to the button is an `onClick` listener that calls the ` login``WithRedirect() ` method from the `auth0` client.
+Attached to the button is an `onClick` listener that calls the `loginWithRedirect()` method from the `auth0` client.
 The login button is disabled and shows a loading icon until `auth0` client initialization is complete.

-Earlier in your Auth0 dashboard, you set a callback URL as `http://localhost:3000/callback` to handle the retrieval of a token whenever the user clicks on the login button.
-What this corresponds to is a route that renders this Callback component when the path matches `/callback`.
+Earlier in your Auth0 dashboard, you set a callback URL as `http://localhost:3000/callback`.
+So, now you have to create a component that matches the `/callback` path.

-So, create a new folder `callback` in the `src` folder.
+Create a new folder `callback` in the `src` folder.
 Then create a file `Callback.js` in the `src/callback` directory and paste this snippet:

 ```JavaScript
 // src/callback/Callback.js

 import React, {Component} from 'react';
 import { withRouter } from 'react-router';
 import { observer, inject } from 'mobx-react';